mskf3000/Tutorials-and-Cheat-Sheets/Ruby - Installing Ruby 1.9 on Ubuntu 12.04.md

-# Cheat Sheet - Ruby - Installing Ruby 1.9 on Ubuntu 12.04
+# Ruby - Installing Ruby 1.9 on Ubuntu 12.04

 By Jack Szwergold, September 20, 2015